laszl0/hack2411/README.md

 ## 2. Get the code

-Clone this repo and check out the packages.json file.
+Clone this repo and check out the packages.json file or just simply

 `
 npm run start
 `